wonsunahn/CS1622_Fall2024/projects/1/README.md

 DUE: September 24 (Tuesday), 2024 Before Class

-Please accept Project 1 on **GitHub Classroom** using the following link: TBD
+Please accept Project 1 on **GitHub Classroom** using the following link: https://classroom.github.com/a/hPmS7wXK

 When you accept the assignment, a new GitHub repository will be automatically created for you with which you will do backup, versioning, and submission.